JohnNickerson/MediaSync/README.md

 - Sync empty folders in addition to files.

 # Releases
+* 2020-05-27: v2.4.1.1
+	- Fixed calls to Debug and Trace.WriteLine to use string interpolation.
 * 2020-05-21: v2.4.1
 	- Restored timestamps in logs.
 	- Overhauled logging system.